wilsonmar/wilsonmar.github.io/_posts/2018-08-22-salesforce-data.md

 * When the parent record is deleted all the child records attached are deleted.
 * Rollup summary fields to parent based on  SUM, AVG, MIN of child records
 * A child of one master detail relationship cannot be the parent of another.
+<br /><br />

+There are many-to-many relationships.
+These are defined using <a target="_blank" href="https://trailhead.salesforce.com/en/content/learn/projects/build-a-data-model-for-a-recruiting-app/junction-object-job-postings"><strong>junction objects</strong></a> which combines in a custom object two master-detail relationships.

+<a target="_blank" href="https://github.com/rsoesemann/salesforce-plantuml">https://github.com/rsoesemann/salesforce-plantuml</a> (by Robert Sösemann who ported the PMD extensible multilanguage static code analyzer to Salesforce) is an open-sourcce native Force.com application app that generates UML class & ER-diagrams from your org data.
+It leverages the <a target="_blank" href="http://plantuml.sourceforge.net/codejavascript2.html">PlantUML JavaScript Deflate</a> and other libraries.

+ALAS: <a target="_blank" href="https://appexchange.salesforce.com/listingDetail?listingId=a0N300000018leZEAQ">Etherios EasyDescribe free app</a> to view and extract object metadata by <a target="_blank" href="http://www.westmonroepartners.com/">West Monroe Partners (of Chicago)</a> is dated 2010 for Winter 11 / 1.91.0 and listed as "private".

+<a target="_blank" href="https://appexchange.salesforce.com/listingDetail?listingId=a0N30000009wZkUEAU">Layout Page free app</a> from Clerisoft in 2015 converts any Salesforce Page Layout (Standard OR Custom) into a Standard Visualforce Page in just 3 steps.

 References:
 * https://www.youtube.com/watch?v=fUD4MzgA0gk